King Arthur Baking

-The new Vermont headquarters for Community Bank is designed to embody the company’s corporate values – to be welcoming, warm, community-focused, and expressive.
+The new Vermont headquarters for Community Bank embodies the company’s corporate values: to be welcoming, warm, community-focused, and expressive.
 The building fosters a sense of fellowship between the bank and its community of customers.

 The form and articulation of the façade has a very human scale.
 The brick façade extends past the building, screening the drive-thru teller and guiding pedestrians into the site.
 A curved storefront curtain wall draws people into the double-height lobby with a sun-washed wall of local stone and natural white oak paneling.

 This project has proven that even a commercial building of moderate budget can achieve exceptional building performance.
 Heating and cooling are served solely by high-efficiency heat pumps, with no on-site combustion of fossil fuels.
 With a projected Energy Use Intensity of 20.06 and a superior air tightness rating of 0.11 CFM50/sf, this building will see a 77% improvement below the AIA 2030 baseline for this building type.